 Porsche Performance brakes and brake recuperation

 As you might expect, the Porsche Taycan’s got enormous brakes.
-The system includes, as standard, 10-piston callipers front/4-piston callipers rear and Porsche Surface Coated Brakes.
+The system includes, as standard, 10-piston calipers front/4-piston calipers rear and Porsche Surface Coated Brakes.
 The key element in an EV is recuperation and Porsche’s worked hard here as well.

 Most importantly, according to Porsche, brake pedal feel and response must maintain a consistent behaviour.
-This explains why “one pedal” driving is not available.
-Many EVS with this technology suffer from variable brake-response depending on state of battery.
+This explains why “one-pedal” driving is not available.
+Many EVS with this technology suffers from variable brake-response depending on the state of the battery.

 The system’s maximum energy recuperation is of 265 kW – this is the default setup when advanced drive modes are selected.
 Otherwise and depending on the drive mode, there are three various reactions to throttle pedal lift-off: pure coasting, recuperation on or auto-recuperation when in traffic.